 David: Interest in the marketplace to introduce CBD-based products is certainly booming.
 We saw a spike of interest last December when the 2018 Farm Bill removed hemp from the Controlled Substances Act.
 While this action certainly clears the way for manufacturers to use hemp in their formulations, Congress explicitly preserved the FDA’s current authority to regulate CBD-based products.
 Their regulatory purview is outlined in the Federal Food, Drug, and Cosmetic Act and section 351 of the Public Health Service Act.

 Though sweeping “crackdowns” of unapproved cannabis-based products aren’t really happening, the FDA seems keenly aware of the proliferation of unapproved products—particularly those distributed online.
-Multiple warning letters have been issued to companies marketing CBD products with unfounded claims.
+The issuance of warning letters to companies marketing CBD products with unfounded claims is notably on the rise.
 These claims are often aimed at vulnerable populations seeking relief from conditions like AIDS wasting syndrome, epilepsy, neuropathic pain, spasticity associated with multiple sclerosis, and cancer and chemotherapy-induced nausea.
 To date, the required clinical trials necessary to support the application for a new cannabis-based drugs simply have yet to occur.

 Without proper FDA approval, any CBD product whether it be marketed as a drug, supplement, or cosmetic cannot be verified as safe.
 Consumers should question the quality, and therefore safety, of all CBD products at the moment.
 For example, manufacturers are not held to account for the levels of THC that may remain in the CBD product.
 THC is known to impair one’s ability to drive safely or operate equipment and may have short- and long-term effects on memory, attention, mood, heart rate, and mental health.
 While effective CBD treatments likely do exist, confidence in the safety and efficacy of such treatments cannot be established without the FDA’s involvement.